rodjek/librarian-puppet/README.md

 framework for writing bundlers, which are tools that resolve, fetch, install, and isolate a project's dependencies.

+## Versions

+Librarian-puppet >= 1.1.0 requires Ruby 1.9 and uses the Puppet Forge API v3.
+Versions < 1.1.0 works on Ruby 1.8.

+See the [Changelog](Changelog.md) for more details.

 ## The Puppetfile

 Every Puppet repository that uses Librarian-puppet will have a file named